vossisboss/pyconwagtail2024/README.md

 Save your file and then run the migration commands `python manage.py makemigrations` and `python manage.py migrate`.
 Start up the development server real quick with `python manage.py runserver` then have a look at a blank Blog Page.
 You'll notice that the "body" section now has a green plus sign in it.
 When you click on it, a collection of blocks will appear for you to choose from.
 You can experiment with combining blocks if you want to.

+---

+TODO:

+- Add section where we load initial content via fixture to ensure people see the accessibility issues we want to demonstrate.
+  - Add note to earlier sections to make sure people don't change any of the names in the same code, or the fixture won't work.
+- Add "Adding templates for your blog pages" section from previous tutorial's Step 4
+  - Make a couple intentional accessibility errors along the lines of what Scott fixes in the Bakery Demo during his DjangoCon talk (but don't call attention to them in this README)
+- End this step by viewing the frontend with our imported content